An overlook of the leading interchain DEX, its current developments, and a potential revamp of the tokenomics to benefit holders.

 As for risks, Osmosis depends on Atom and its IBC vision.
 If Cosmos fails, so does Osmosis.
 A small red flag is co-founder Sunny.
 Osmosis is loud and feisty, often engaged in heated discussions and shooting against the Hub.
 They fight off competition, sometimes not silent.
 While Sunny isn't as popular as other culprits (Do Kwon, Zhu Su, Samani, SBF) it's something to monitor as history wasn't pleasant in most cases.
 While there is no serious competition from current projects, upcoming protocols like SUI or Duality DEX could eat into TVL and market share.
 It remains to be seen if Osmosis can continue to be successful, turning its first-mover advantage into substantial and consistent dominance.
 Governance (as seen in other protocols like Uniswap) is also a double sides sword, as great validators can overturn decisions if existing stakers don't participate in governance.

 Despite underwhelming tokenomics, Osmosis remains the second-best asset after Atom.
 As Osmosis is a DEX chain, many may view the OSMO token simply as a farm token and deem that it has little value.
-However, as Osmosis is an app blockchain in itself, it's a leveraged bet on a multichain world where Osmosis is the central hub for liquidity.
+However, as Osmosis is an app blockchain, it's a leveraged bet on a multichain world where Osmosis is the central hub for liquidity.
 Currently, you pay a premium due to inflation, but revamp of tokenomics through current stakers is still on the table and would turn the only downside upside down.
+But unless we see a significant revamp, the token will mostly trend down as we are probably still in a bear market till the end of the year.
+So, there is a high probability we will see significantly lower prices until the next cycle.

 Thanks for reading coinershub!
 Subscribe for free to receive new posts and support my work.